-While I haven’t quite gotten to discussing how to use the Bullets and Numbers feature in Word (that will require a video tutorial to be really effective), you may find you need to create a series of numbers not related to paragraphs.
+While I've covered how to use the Bullets and Numbers feature in Word extensively elsewhere (that required multiple video tutorials to be really effective), you may find you need to create a series of numbers not related to paragraphs or headings.
 Here is a quick and easy way to embed automatic numbering you may not have thought of:

 Do this instead:

 - Type the word "Exhibit."

 - Go to the Insert tab in any Ribbon version of Word (2007 and up), then click Quick Parts and choose Field near the bottom of the menu.
 Under Categories on the left-hand side of the dialog box, choose "Numbering" in the drop-down box.